KhaLee2307/hand-pose-estimation/README.md

     python 3.real_time_2D_hand_pose_estimation.py --config-file "configs/eval_webcam.yaml"

 _Note: Our model only solves the one-handed recognition problem.
 If there are 2 or more hands, the model will randomly select one hand to predict.
-To predict multiple hands, please edit the code in the file 3.real_time_2D_hand_pose_estimation.py (because of resource and time limitations, we don't do this part)._
+To predict multiple hands, please edit the file 3.real_time_2D_hand_pose_estimation.py (because of resource and time limitations, we don't do this part)._

 ### Addition